Communist Party of the Russian Federation: Ideology

-The party's current programme was adapted in 2008, where the CPRF declared that it is the only political organisation that consistently upholds the rights of the workers and national interests.
+The CPRF's current programme was adapted in 2008, where the CPRF declared that it is the only political organisation that consistently upholds the rights of the workers and national interests.
 According to the programme, the strategic goal of the party is to build in Russia a "renewed socialism, Socialism of the 21st century".
 The program of the Communist Party declared that the party is guided by Marxism–Leninism, based on the experience and achievements of domestic and world science and culture.
 According to the party, there comes a "confrontation between the New World Order and the Russian people with its thousand-year history, and with its qualities", "communality and great power, deep faith, undying altruism and decisive rejection of lures mercantile bourgeois liberal-democratic paradise".

 According to its program, the CPRF considers it necessary to reform the country in three phases.
 In the first phase, it is needed to achieve workers' power through representation by a coalition led by the CPRF.
 Achieving this goal will help eliminate the devastation from the standpoint of the party, the consequences conducted in the past decade of reforms, in particular by the nationalisation of property privatised in the 1990s.
 However, in this case small producers will remain and moreover will be organised to protect them from robbery by "big business, bureaucrats, and mafia groups".
 It is planned to reform the management of enterprises through the creation of councils at various levels.
 The party also plans to transform Russia into a Soviet republic.
 In the second stage, the role of councils and trade unions will increase even more.
 A gradual transition in the economy will be made to a socialist form of economic activity, but a small private equity is still retained.
 Finally, the third phase is to build socialism.

 The First Secretary Gennady Zyuganov also expressed that they should learn from China's successful example and build Russian socialism.
 He also encouraged all party members to read "Selected works of Deng Xiaoping".
 He said during his visit to China in 2008: "Had we learned from the success of China earlier, the Soviet Union would not have dissolved".